NLaff/lafferty.co-v2/content/blog/how-to-create-an-all-star-linkedin-profile.md

 1. Update your profile with keywords you currently do or skills you have. **Do not lie.**
 2. For the skills you don't have, make a plan that gets you there.

+This takes common SEO optimization techniques and applies them to your LinkedIn profile.

 Filling the gaps in your skillset is not easy.
 How do you get leadership experience without being promoted to a manager?
 Some of that you'll have to figure out on your own, but now that you're actively aware of what skills the next level requires, you can figure out how to increase your knowledge.